 Trigger | May contain personal data | Automatic deletion | Default deletion period (days) | Deletion period configurable per tenant |

-ovos play services | No (there may be exceptions if e.g. debug mode for SAML auth is enabled) | yes | 90 | no |
+ovos play services | No (there may be exceptions if e.g. debug mode for SAML auth is activated) | yes | 90 | no |

 Bugsnag | yes | yes | 60 | no |